You know, this studio gets crowded with all the groupies. Over in the corner, a huge stack of

 the music from our heads to your ears?
 Read on...

-The Age games provide a neat opportunity for a composer because they’re based on history
+time.
+The Age games provide a neat opportunity for a composer because they’re based on

-and cultures that actually existed.
-In many cases, there is well-documented evidence of what
+history and cultures that actually existed.
+In many cases, there is well-documented evidence of

-these people actually played and listened to.
-We feel that it’s our job to bring elements of this
+what these people actually played and listened to.
+We feel that it’s our job to bring elements of

-historical music into the gameplay.
-Kevin and I spend a lot of time listening to CDs, reading books,
+this historical music into the gameplay.
+Kevin and I spend a lot of time listening to CDs, reading

-and browsing Internet sites just to get an idea of how certain instruments are played.
-Before I
+books, and browsing Internet sites just to get an idea of how certain instruments are played.

-worked at Ensemble, for example, I didn’t know what a Turkish Oud looked like, much less how it
+Before I worked at Ensemble, for example, I didn’t know what a Turkish Oud looked like, much less

 Early in the Age of Kings development cycle, though, I noticed that it was easy to push the